XRPLF/XRPL-Standards/XLS-0033d-CFTs/README.md

 A 160-bit blob of data.
 We recommend using only upper-case ASCII letters, ASCII digits 0 through 9, the dot (`.`) character, and the dash (`-`) character.
 Dots and dashes should never be the first character of an asset code, and should not be repeated sequentially.

-While it's possible to store any arbitrary data in this field, implementations that detect the above recommended character conformance can and should display them as ASCII for human readability, allowing issuers to support well-known ISO-4207 currency codes in addition to custom codes.
+While it is possible to store any arbitrary data in this field, implementations that detect the above recommended character conformance can and should display them as human-readable text, allowing issuers to support well-known ISO-4207 currency codes in addition to custom codes.
 This also helps prevents spoofing attacks where a [homoglyph](https://en.wikipedia.org/wiki/Homoglyph) might be used to trick a person into using the wrong asset code.

 ###### 1.2.1.1.2.5. `AssetScale`